jqshuv/short/README.md

 > When you fork the repository **unselect** "Copy the `main` branch only" else you will only be able to use the development version.

 * [Fork](https://github.com/jqshuv/short/fork) the repository to your own account **with all branches**.
-* A Cloudflare API Key with the necessary permissions to create and manage workers.
+* A Cloudflare® API Key with the necessary permissions to create and manage workers.
   * Follow the instructions [here](https://developers.cloudflare.com/workers/ci-cd/external-cicd/github-actions/#api-token) to get your API Key.
-* A Cloudflare KV Namespace to store the links.
+* A Cloudflare® KV Namespace to store the links.
   * Follow the instructions [here](https://developers.cloudflare.com/kv/get-started/#2-create-a-kv-namespace) to create a new KV Namespace.
 (Recommended: Select Dashboard in the documentation)